 Cons:

-The AXE400 package includes:
+The Recruit XD package includes:

-- a 2-7x36mm multi-reticle scope
+- Multi-reticle scope

-- a quiver
+- Lightweight quiver

 Best Hunting Crossbow: Wicked Ridge Invader M1 De-Cock